icyphox/site/pages/blog/ig-opsec.md

 system.
 Besides, the status/nav bar isn't very useful to your screenshot anyway.

-- Avoid sharing your voice, if avoidable.
-In general, reduce your footprint.
+- Share your voice.
+In general, reduce your footprint on the platform that can be used to identify you elsewhere.

 - Think you're safe if your account is set to private.
 It doesn't take much to get someone who follows you, to show show your profile on their